Celebdaq

-Celebdaq was an online "celebrity stock exchange" game on the BBC's website which had its own television show on BBC Three.
-The television show was presented by Paddy O'Connell & Libby Potter.
-Later, the comedian Jenny Eclair was the presenter.
+Celebdaq was an online "celebrity stock exchange" game on the BBC's website.
+The game had its own television show on BBC Three.
+The television show was presented by Paddy O'Connell and Libby Potter until comedian Jenny Eclair became the presenter.

 Players were given the opportunity to buy and sell shares in celebrities using £10,000 of virtual cash.
 As in real-life stock markets, the trading of shares caused each celebrity's share price to fluctuate, allowing profits to be realised.
 Weekly dividends were paid on shares owned based upon how much press coverage the celebrity received in a number of daily newspapers and magazines.
 There was also a version specifically concentrating on sportspeople, called Sportdaq.

 History

-Celebdaq was launched on the BBC website in mid-2002.
-It was based on other very similar games, Popex.com which had been "trading" in musicians since 1998, and Hollywood Stock Exchange.
-The Celebdaq code was a port of the popex code, with some additions.
+Celebdaq was launched on the BBC website in July 2002.
+It was based on other very similar games: Popex.com, which had been "trading" in musicians since 1998, and Hollywood Stock Exchange.
+The Celebdaq code was a port of the Popex code, with some additions.
 The website consciously imitated the financial setting of the Stock Exchange with share prices fluctuating continuously around the clock.

 After a slow start and a number of rule changes to prevent cheating, the game rapidly gained popularity and a weekly prize for "Top Trader" was instigated consisting of £100 in cash along with a stripy jacket replicating those worn by traders on the floor of the stock exchange.
 The prize was later changed to a selection of merchandise.

-The site was used to promote the new BBC Three digital channel which opened the following year, and Patrick (Paddy) O'Connell, a former business correspondent and real-life stock exchange expert, was engaged as presenter of the tie-in BBC Three TV shows which were broadcast from 14 February 2003 to 18 March 2004.
+The site was used to promote the new BBC Three digital channel which opened the following year, and Patrick (Paddy) O'Connell, a former business correspondent and real-life stock exchange expert, was engaged as presenter of the tie-in BBC Three TV shows.
+These shows were broadcast from 14 February 2003 to 18 March 2004.

-In 2004 Celebdaq was chosen as the best entertainment site on the internet at the Interactive Bafta awards.
+In 2004, Celebdaq was chosen as the best entertainment site on the internet at the Interactive Bafta awards.

-Until 2005 the BBC also provided online message boards for traders to discuss strategy and post tips for the coming week.
+Until 2005, the BBC also provided online message boards for traders to discuss strategy and post tips for the coming week.
 Following an incident in which a footballer who had taken out an injunction preventing publication of a story was named on the site, the BBC tightened editorial controls and shortly afterwards the official Celebdaq message boards were scrapped altogether.

 Several MSN Groups were formed, where experienced players and former top traders posted their weekly tips thread, but these ended along with MSN Groups in 2009.

-On 7 January 2010 the BBC announced the creation of a new Celebdaq game.
+On January 7, 2010, the BBC announced the creation of a new Celebdaq game.
 The two games ran in tandem, with the new game created by Monterosa, running in beta.
 Although it was possible to upgrade an account, it was not possible to carry on trading shares that were already owned.